Incremental Graph Computation: Anchored Vertex Tracking in Dynamic Social Networks: Introduction

 \section{Introduction}

-In recent years, user engagement has become a hot research topic in network science, arising from a plethora of online social networking and social media applications, such as \textit{Web of Science Core Collection}, \textit{Facebook}, and \textit{Instagram}.
-Newman~\cite{newman2001clustering} studied the collaboration of users in a collaboration network, and found that the probability of collaboration between two users highly related to the number of common neighbors of the selected users.
+\IEEEPARstart{I}{N} recent years, user engagement has become a hot research topic in network science, arising from a plethora of online social networking and social media applications, such as \textit{Web of Science Core Collection}, \textit{Facebook}, and \textit{Instagram}.
+Newman~\cite{newman2001clustering} studied the collaboration of users in a collaboration network, and found that the probability of collaboration between two users \TT{is} highly related to the number of common neighbors of the selected users.
 Kossinets and Watts~\cite{doi:10.1086/599247,Kossinets88} verified that two users who have numerous common friends are more likely to be friends by investigating a series of social networks.
-Cannistraci et al.~\cite{Cannistraci2013} presented that two social network users are more likely to become friends if their common neighbors are members of a local community, and the strength of their relationship relies on the number of their common neighbors in the community.
-Moreover, Laishram et al.~\cite{DBLP:conf/sdm/LaishramSEPS20} mentioned that the incentives for keeping users' engagement on a social network platform partially depend on how many friends they can keep in touch with.
+Cannistraci et al.~\cite{Cannistraci2013} presented that two social network users are more likely to become friends if their common neighbors are members of a local community, and the strength of their relationship relies on the number of their common neighbors in the community. \TTao{Centola et al.~\cite{centola2010spread} stated that in the presence of high clustering (i.e., $k$-core), any additional adoption of messages is likely to produce more multiple exposures than in the case of low clustering.
+Each additional exposure significantly increases the chance of message adoption.} \TTao{Weng et al.~\cite{weng2013virality} pointed out that people are more susceptible to the information from peers in the same community.
+This is because the people in the same community sharing similar characteristics naturally establish more edges among them.} Moreover, Laishram et al.~\cite{DBLP:conf/sdm/LaishramSEPS20} mentioned that the incentives for keeping users' engagement on a social network platform partially \TT{depends} on how many friends they can keep in touch with.
 Once the users' incentives are low, they may leave the platform.
 The decreased engagement of one user may affect others' engagement incentives, further causing them to leave.
 Considering a model of user engagement in a social network platform, where the participation of each user is motivated by the number of engaged neighbors.
-The user engagement model is a natural equilibrium corresponding to the $k$-core of the social network, where $k$-core is a popular model to identifies the maximal subgraph in which every vertex has at least $k$ neighbors.
+The user engagement model is a natural equilibrium corresponding to the $k$-core of the social network, where $k$-core is a popular model to \TT{identify} the maximal subgraph in which every vertex has at least $k$ neighbors.
 The leaving of some critical users may cause a cascading departure from the social network platform.
-Therefore, the efforts of user engagement studies~\cite{DBLP:conf/icalp/BhawalkarKLRS12,DBLP:conf/asunam/RossettiPKPGD15, DBLP:conf/cikm/MalliarosV13, DBLP:journals/siamdm/BhawalkarKLRS15, DBLP:journals/pvldb/ZhangZZQL17} have been devoted to finding the crucial (anchored) users who significantly impact the formation of social communities and the operations of social networking platforms.
+Therefore, the efforts of user engagement studies~\cite{DBLP:conf/icalp/BhawalkarKLRS12,DBLP:conf/asunam/RossettiPKPGD15, DBLP:conf/cikm/MalliarosV13, DBLP:journals/siamdm/BhawalkarKLRS15, DBLP:journals/pvldb/ZhangZZQL17} have been devoted to finding the crucial (anchored) users who significantly impact the formation of social communities and the operations of social networking platforms. \TT{In particular, Bhawalkar et al.~\cite{DBLP:conf/icalp/BhawalkarKLRS12} first studied the problem of anchored $k$-core, aiming to retain (anchor) some users with incentives to ensure they will not leave the community modeled by $k$-core, such that the maximum number of users will further remain engaged in the community.}